nikita0393/Stock-Market/README.md

-# LECTURE 1
+# *LECTURE 1*
 -> 9:15 to 3:30 - Business hours
 -> CNBC

+### LTCG and Dividend

--> LTCG - Long term capital gain : If a person holds a share for more than one year and earns a profit it is known as LTCG.
+- LTCG - Long term capital gain : If a person holds a share for more than one year and earns a profit it is known as LTCG.

--> Dividend : Return on investment in shares.
+- Dividend : Return on investment in shares.

 > It's the company's decision whether to declare the dividend or not or it's not mandatory to give dividend unlike Interest.

--> Dividend and LTCG are tax free for individuals.
+- Dividend and LTCG are tax free for individuals.

 > Subject to limits

-> limit - 10,00,000 per year
+> limit for divident - 10,00,000 and above that 10%

+> limit for LTCG - 1,00,000 and above that 10%

 -> Interest is given on Fixed deposits in banks

+### Promoter

--> Promoter is a person who starts the company
+- Promoter is a person who starts the company

-> Promoter of Reliance company is Dhirubai Ambani.
+- Promoter of Reliance company is Dhirubai Ambani.

-> There can be multiple Promoters.
+- There can be multiple Promoters.

+### Share Certificate

--> Share certificate includes Name of the shareholder, Face value (decided by the Promoters), Number of shares (Amount invested divided by the face value).
+- Share certificate includes Name of the shareholder, Face value (decided by the Promoters), Number of shares (Amount invested divided by the face value).

-> Shareholders get a share certificate.
+- Shareholders get a share certificate.

-> In physical format or Demat format.
+- In physical format or Demat format.

--> Demat - Dematerialized securities : For companies that are listed.
+> Demat - Dematerialized securities : For companies that are listed.

 -> Annual Report : Report of the company.

 > Gives information about number of physical or Dematerialized formats.

+### Face Value

--> Face value can be different for different companies and is decided by the promoters of the company.
+- Face value can be different for different companies and is decided by the promoters of the company.
+- Value returned on the face of the document.
+- FV will atleast be 1 and in multiple of one's

 -> a pvt ltd company converts to public ltd (or ltd) when there are more investors (or shareholders) other than the promoters.